ReactClass-Feb-09-2023/ComIT_Course_Materials/01-week/exercises/links.md

 # Exercise Instructions

+1. Fork our [HTML Template](https://codesandbox.io/s/empty-html-template-x3955) on CodeSandbox
-- Create the following files
+2. Create the following files in your sandbox
 ```
-/ex_5
+/
 |-- documents
 |   |-- resume.html
 |